 Freeport

 Freeport is another one of my favorite places in Maine, especially during this time of year.
-Most famous as the home of LL Bean, Freeport also has other shopping, including many outlet malls.
+Most famous as the home of LL Bean, Freeport also offers other shopping options, including numerous outlet malls.

 When we visited Freeport, Maine, with our kids several years ago, we enjoyed a visit to Wolfe's Neck Farm.
 Our visit coincided with their annual Fall Festival, and we were able to pick pumpkins, make apple cider, see animals, and go on a hayride.